hiukim/mind-ar-js/README.md

 #### src explained
 1. `src/image-target` contains all the AR algorithms.
 (There will be more details coming up regarding those algorithms)

+* Inside `image-target`, you will see `detectorCPU`, `detectorGPU`, `trackingGPU`.
+They are old implementations of the algorithms with CPU and GPU.js.
+I keep it here for reference ONLY.
+The latest version should be `detectorTF` and `trackingTF`, which use tensorflowjs webgl backend.
+Their logic is very similar.

 2. `src/controller.js` serves kind of a API for external applications that use the AR algorithms.
 It handles the control flow of the application.